Saitej Makhijani | March 18th, 2021

 1) What are the benefits of collecting user feedback?

-3) Can you suggest some ways to collect user feedback?
+3) How can you collect user feedback?